jestenough/code-challenges/collections/learngo/23-input-scanning/questions/README.md

 ```
 1. It's only being used for readability purposes
 2. It's a guarantee that the function will work, no matter what
-3. The function may crash your program *CORRECT*
+3. The function may crash your program

 > **3:** "Must" prefix is a convention.
 If a function or method may panic (= crash a program), then it's usually being prefixed with a "must" prefix.
 >